Dovetail Carpentry

 Participants will need to provide appropriate personal clothing, safety glasses, and hearing protection.

-The RAP Foundation will provide all other equipment, safety gear, and tools needed to participate.
+The Red Ants Pants Foundation will provide all other equipment, safety gear, and tools needed to participate.

 COST